Phantom65536/csc207-ThoughtVault/Initial Design.md

 - Description (String): A description of the event
 - Label (enum): Label or category associated with the event (default enum values: personal or work)
 - Pinned (boolean): Indicates whether the event is pinned for quick access
-- Sub-events (ArrayList of Event): The child events of this event
+- Sub-events (ArrayList of EventID): The child events of this event

 *Note:*
 1) *Sub-events have same structure as events*